SciML/FiniteVolumeMethod.jl/docs/src/tutorials/overview.md

 \end{aligned}
 \end{equation}
 ```
 The solution can then be found by looking at the potential $\grad\phi$.
-We will consider two types of mazes for this: One where the maze is one big boundary, in which case boundary conditions work for applying the conditions.
-We then consider a maze where the edges are obstacles, i.e. the walls have no thickness, in which case we have to apply internal constraints for applying the no flux conditions.